Wolff–Kishner reduction: Caglioti reaction

 Treatment of tosylhydrazones with hydride-donor reagents to obtain the corresponding alkanes is known as the Caglioti reaction.
 The initially reported reaction conditions have been modified and hydride donors such as sodium cyanoborohydride, sodium triacetoxyborohydride, or catecholborane can reduce tosylhydrazones to hydrocarbons.
 The reaction proceeds under relatively mild conditions and can therefore tolerate a wider array of functional groups than the original procedure.
 Reductions with sodium cyanoborohydride as reducing agent can be conducted in the presence of esters, amides, cyano-, nitro- and chloro-substituents.
 Primary bromo- and iodo-substituents are displaced by nucleophilic hydride under these conditions.

-Several papers have studied the mechanism of this reduction and multiple reaction pathways are possible, depending on the pH of the reaction, the reducing agent used and the electronic properties of the substrate.
+The reduction pathway is sensitive to the pH, the reducing agent, and the substrate.
 One possibility, occurring under acidic conditions, includes direct hydride attack of iminium ion 1 following prior protonation of the tosylhydrazone.
 The resulting tosylhydrazine derivative 2 subsequently undergoes elimination of p-toluenesulfinic acid and decomposes via a diimine intermediate 3 to the corresponding hydrocarbon.
 A slight variation of this mechanism occurs when tautomerization to the azohydrazone is facilitated by inductive effects.
 The transient azohydrazine 4 can then be reduced to the tosylhydrazine derivative 2 and furnish the decarbonylated product analogously to the first possibility.
 This mechanism operates when relatively weak hydride donors are used, such as sodium cyanoborohydride.
 It is known that these sodium cyanoborohydride is not strong enough to reduce imines, but can reduce iminium ions.

 When stronger hydride donors are used, a different mechanism is operational, which avoids the use of acidic conditions.
 Hydride delivery occurs to give intermediate 5, followed by elimination of the metal sulfinate to give azo intermediate 6.
 This intermediate then decomposes, with loss of nitrogen gas, to give the reduced compound.
 When strongly basic hydride donors are used such as lithium aluminium hydride, then deprotonation of the tosyl hydrazone can occur before hydride delivery.
 Intermediate anion 7 can undergo hydride attack, eliminating a metal sulfinate to give azo anion 8.
 This readily decomposes to carbanion 9, which is protonated to give the reduced product.